googleapis/google-cloud-cpp/google/cloud/spanner/quickstart/README.md

-# HOWTO: using google-cloud-cpp-spanner in your project
+# HOWTO: using the Cloud Spanner C++ client in your project

 This directory contains small examples showing how to use the Cloud Spanner C++ client library in your own project.
 These instructions assume that you have